CatatonicAdenosine/electroncash-docs/old/faq.rst

 Can I import private keys from other Bitcoin Cash clients?
 ----------------------------------------------------------

-In Electron Cash, you cannot import private keys in a wallet that has a seed.
-You should sweep them instead.
+You have two options when wanting to import private keys from other Bitcoin Cash clients.

+1. If you would like to recover funds held with private keys, the best practice is to sweep the addresses associated with these private keys to one of your Electron Cash wallets.
+Click here for more information on sweeping.

-If you want to import private keys and not sweep them you need to create a special wallet that does not have a seed.
-For this, create a new wallet, select "restore", and instead of typing your seed, type a list of private keys, or a list of addresses if you want to create a watching-only wallet.
+2. If you would like to import the private keys rather than sweep them, then you need to create a new wallet.
+This will need to be a special wallet that does not have a seed.
+To do this, create a new wallet, select "restore", and instead of typing your seed, type a list of private keys, or a list of addresses if you want to create a watching-only wallet.